Pressure Tested Bottles

 Water Cooling Jacket

-An electric motor drives the bottle shaker for the 3911 Hydrogenator with an enclosed belt drive.
-On the larger, 3921 Apparatus the shaker is driven by a geared head motor with a crank mechanism.
+An electric motor drives the bottle shaker for the Series 3910 Hydrogenator with an enclosed belt drive.
+On the larger, Series 3920 Apparatus the shaker is driven by a geared head motor with a crank mechanism.
 These are constant speed motors that oscillate the shaker at approximately 175 cycles per minute.
 They are not explosion proof, yet they are not considered unduly hazardous if operated in a well ventilated location where care is taken to prevent the accumulation of explosive gases or vapors.
 If an explosion proof motor is required, it can be furnished at extra cost.
-Units equipped with an explosion proof motor are supplied with a connecting cord and switch and wiring option can be provided by Parr Instrument Company.
+Units equipped with an explosion proof motor are supplied with a connecting cord and switch which are not explosion proof.
+An explosion proof switch and wiring option can be provided by Parr Instrument Company.